nealgravindra/wearables/README.md

 ## References

-1. On the broad utility of activity monitoring: https://doi.org/10.1126/science.abc5096
+1. On the broad utility of activity monitoring: https://doi.org/10.1126/science.abc5096 and how to model with atypical architectures (i.e., GNNs): https://arxiv.org/pdf/2007.03113.pdf
 2.